umidshox99/flutter_cli/README.md

 ```

-To update cli_create, use the same `pub global activate` command.
+To update cli_generate, use the same `pub global activate` command.

 ## Usage